-The Open Pathway Online Accelerated Program allows students to complete their Liberal Arts Degree in less than 18 months with a fully virtual experience.
-Course options include Zoom classes and asynchronous online classes.
-Please see the program map for the accelerated degree timeline.
+The Open Pathway Online Accelerated Program allows students to complete their Liberal Arts Degree in less than 18 months with courses which are online or flex.

 Many students enter into the Liberal Arts Degree Program with the intent of transferring on to a four year college or university.
 For these individuals, an advisor will work closely to design the program that best meets each student's goals.
 Requirements of the four-year college will guide some of the course selections made by the student.
 Future plans and personal areas of interest will also contribute to each student's program design.